-Club O1 activities should no longer be taking place.
-However individual training activity can take place as long as government restrictions are followed and all local conditions are checked.
+Club O1 activities can take place as along as paddlers feel it is safe to do so.
 A new O1 policy has been published, which can be viewed in our policy section here.

 Please ensure you stay up-to-date on advice on the NHS website:

 You can access information on how to maintain good hygiene when training from the Sport England website:

 We would remind clubs that the BDA is here to support you.
 If you require support or help in some way, please contact the Executive Committee and we can discuss further: firstname.lastname@example.org